hcp4715/dockerHDDM_Guide/README.md

 A python package for hierarchical drift-diffusion models.

 ### Scope of the current tutorial
-We limited our tutorial to classic functions in HDDM (version 0.8.0), instead of the latest version of HDDM (0.9.5), which included likelihood-free methods that are not stable and widely used yet.
+We limited our tutorial to classic functions in HDDM (version 0.8.0), instead of the latest version of HDDM (0.9.7).
 However, the docker image of HDDM 0.9.5 is available.

 ## Motivation behind this guide
 1. HDDM is an influential package for DDM, which is an class of models that used widely in different fields
 2. HDDM' tutorial is outdated
-3. Principled workflow are recommended in recent year.
+3. Principled workflow are recommended in recent year but not integrated into HDDM analyses.

 ## How to use this guide